Inside The Organ at High Street: Great Pipes

-The pipes of the great division of the High Street Organ are played from the bottom one of the console's two keyboards.
+The pipes of the great division of the High Street Organ are played from the lower of the console's two keyboards.
 There are some 305 pipes altogether for the great division, with the largest 29 used in the organ's casework, shown at the right.
 In the picture you see, from left to right, 5 pipes from the Spitz Flöte, 5 from the Diapason, 9 more from the Diapason, then 2 more groups of 5 from the Spitz.

 The biggest pipe, in the center, plays the note C, two octaves below middle C.